eclipse-ankaios/ankaios/tools/tutorial_fleet_management/vehicle-data-sender/README.md

-# Tutorial fleet connector
+# Tutorial example vehicle data sender

-Provides a container using the ank-sdk-python to connect to the control interface and also subscribes to MQTT.
+Sample container for connecting to an MQTT broker and sending speed values at configurable intervals.

 ## Build